 Your child will need to see the doctors regularly after surgery, to monitor both their skull and their development.

 You will most likely need help and support while your child is going through craniosynostosis.
-The hospital should be able to help, and you can talk to a child and maternal nurse at healthdirect on 1800 022 222.
+The hospital should be able to help.

 Learn more here about the development and quality assurance of healthdirect content.